OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * SIP targets -- a list of identities that can be used to recognise activity in the SIP stream that is related to the intercept target.

+Some VOIP vendors have been known to generate RTP comfort noise packets that are not considered valid by the LEA decoders.
+If this problem occurs on your VOIP network, you can tell OpenLI to avoid intercepting RTP comfort noise packets by setting the 'voip-ignorecomfort' option to 'yes' at the top level of your configuration.
+Please confirm with your LEAs that this is acceptable before doing so, of course!

 ### IP Data Intercepts

 All IP intercepts are specified using the ipintercepts option.
 As with VOIP